jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

   (mb) make, under section 129B of that Act, an order that a written caution be issued and served:
   (n) make, under section 131(2)﻿(a) of that Act, an order that prohibits the offender from acquiring any interest in any motor vehicle within 12 months after the date of the order:
   (o) make, under section 131(3)﻿(a) of that Act, an order that sets aside the disposition by the offender of a motor vehicle or of an interest in a motor vehicle.
-(3) No District Court presided over by 1 or more Community Magistrates may impose on any person for any offence a sentence of imprisonment (within the meaning of section 4(1) of the Sentencing Act 2002).
+(3) The District Court presided over by 1 or more Community Magistrates may not impose on any person for any offence a sentence of imprisonment (within the meaning of section 4(1) of the Sentencing Act 2002).
-(4) A District Court presided over by 1 or more Community Magistrates does not have any jurisdiction to impose a sentence under this section in respect of a category 1 or 2 offence that is a continuing offence.
+(4) The District Court presided over by 1 or more Community Magistrates does not have any jurisdiction to impose a sentence under this section in respect of a category 1 or 2 offence that is a continuing offence.

 ### 358 Power to impose penalties provided for in Land Transport Act 1998
-(1) If a person who is charged with an offence to which section 357 applies pleads guilty to that offence, a District Court presided over by 1 or more Community Magistrates—
+(1) If a person who is charged with an offence to which section 357 applies pleads guilty to that offence, the District Court presided over by 1 or more Community Magistrates—
   (a) may, if that offence is an offence to which section 80 of the Land Transport Act 1998 applies, make, under that section, an order disqualifying the person from holding or obtaining a driver licence for any period that the court thinks fit, whether or not the court imposes any other penalty for the offence:
   (b) must, if that offence is a first or second offence to which section 32 of the Land Transport Act 1998 applies, make, in addition to any other penalties it may impose but subject to sections 81 and 94 of that Act, an order under section 32 of that Act disqualifying the person from holding or obtaining a driver licence for 6 months or more, unless the court, for special reasons relating to the offence, thinks fit to order otherwise:
   (ba) must, if that offence is an offence to which section 33 of the Land Transport Act 1998 applies, make, in addition to any other penalties it may impose but subject to sections 81 and 94 of that Act, an order under section 33 of that Act disqualifying the person from holding or obtaining a driver licence for 6 months or more, unless the court, for special reasons relating to the offence, thinks fit to order otherwise: